Church redeems Chick-fil-A points, delivers more than 500 sandwiches to hospital workers

 Reeves, along with others from the church, pooled her points from the Chick-fil-A app, and on social media, and gave them to hospital workers.

-"What a true blessing!" she added.
+"What a true blessing!" she told FOX 5 Atlanta.
 "We kind of just handed the sandwiches ... and said send to your ER, bless them with these sandwiches...and they were so excited to be appreciated like that!"

 ONLINE MINISTRIES SEE RECORD NUMBER OF PEOPLE TURNING TO JESUS AMID PANDEMIC